Image Combiner FAQ

 "More options" and set the aspect ratio to 1:1.
 The exported image

 will fit Instagram's feed without being cropped on upload.
+The

-Can I combine multiple images at once?
+Can I merge multiple images at once?

 There is no fixed limit, but combining a very large number of